adriqnn/SoftUni/17_DataStructuresJavaFundamentals/_02_LinearDataStructuresExercise/_01_FasterQueue/README.md

-Faster Queue Documentation
+# Faster Queue Documentation

 Overview:

 Queue in Java is a data structure that follows the First In First Out (FIFO) principle.
 Elements are added to the back of the queue and removed from the front.
+The Queue has both head and tail node pointers for faster performance.

 Methods: